OneMillionBytes/PWMControl/README.md

 # PWMControl
-**PWMControl** allows you to setup two PWM outputs by directly controlling their approprieate registers.
-The application is written for the STM32f103 a.k.a.
-BluePill but may be easily ported to other controllers of the STM32 family.
+**PWMControl** allows you to setup up to two PWM outputs by directly controlling the approprieate timer registers.
+The application is written for the STM32f103C8T6, a.k.a.
+BluePill, but may be easily ported to other controllers of the STM32 family.
-After you've compiled and flashed the binary, jsut connect via USB-VCP, and command as you whish.
+After you've compiled and flashed the binary, a virtual COM-Port will appear that allows you to configure the timers.
 ## Features

-* Two timers.
-Control two PWM outputs independently
+* Control two PWM outputs independently.
 * Serial over USB.
-Just connect via USB and go
+Just connect via USB and go!
 * Extendable!
 Missing some features?
 PWMControl is easy to extend!
 ## Commands
 The command syntax is as follows: